sam-andaluri/mqdashboard/README.md

   - For each queue/topic, the dashboard generated shows the useful metrics.

-  - All dahsboards are generated every 12 hours, capturing any new brokers, queues or topics created in the past 12 hours.
+  - All dashboards are generated every 12 hours, capturing any new brokers, queues or topics created in the past 12 hours.

   - This repository includes all code necessary.
 Customers can tweak the code/intervals as necessary.